Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfMarketing
 *Category: Version Event*

-Indicates when the manufacturer will cease actively promoting or advertising a component or service.
-While the component or service may still be available for purchase and support, it will no longer receive active marketing efforts from the manufacturer.
+The manufacturer or maintainer ceases marketing and promotion of a specific version or version range of a component or service.
+The component or service may still be available, and existing support policies may remain in effect, but the manufacturer will no longer seek new customers or promote its use.

+> TL;DR: Ceasing marketing and promotion.

 **Additional Required Fields:**